bugsbugsbux/jjj/understanding-j.md

 the verb definition which becomes, as a whole, the result when querying the inverse.

-For **tacit functions** (until now referred to as alias; in other words: functions without a body and thus namespace, that do not refer to their arguments) J tries to generate an inverse automatically; it can be corrected by explicitly assigning one with `:.`.
+For **tacit functions** (functions without a body and thus namespace, that do not refer to their arguments) J tries to generate an inverse automatically; it can be corrected by explicitly assigning one with `:.`.
 J tries to convert a simple explicit body to a (*similar*) tacit verb when `13` is used as function type in an explicit definition.

 **Repeating a negative amount of times** prompts J to repeat the inverse and is the intended way of explicitly calling inverses.